12th grade reading list for students aged 17-18

 Interpreter of Maladies by Jhumpa Lahiri

-This award-winning and riveting collection of short stories explores the emotional and physical impact of a culture shock when relocating to a foreign county.
+This award-winning and riveting collection of short stories explores the emotional and physical impact of a culture shock when relocating to a foreign country.
 Both heartwarming and raw, this collection will resonate with multicultural communities.

 Crime and Punishment by Fyodor Dostoyevsky